 Data release - August 26, 2019 (intentions); January 30, 2020 (preliminary)

 - Data accuracy

-The Annual Survey of Research and Development in Canadian Industry (RDCI) is a cross-economy survey of businesses and industrial non-profit organizations in Canada that 1) perform or fund research and development (R&D) or 2) have previously reported R&D expenditures and have recent payments or receipts for technology.
-The survey comprises businesses and industrial non-profit organizations in all NAICS industries other than universities (NAICS 61131) and all levels of government (NAICS 91 public administration).
+The Annual Survey of Research and Development in Canadian Industry (RDCI) is a cross-economy survey of businesses and industrial non-profit organizations in Canada that: 1) perform or fund research and development (R&D); 2) have previously reported R&D expenditures and have recent payments or receipts for technology.
+The survey comprises businesses and industrial non-profit organizations in all North American Industry Classification System industries other than universities (61131 - Universities) and all levels of government (91 - Public administration).

 The RDCI collects in-house R&D expenditures and personnel, outsourced R&D expenditures and payments and receipts for technology.

 In-house R&D expenditures include current costs (comprised of wages and salaries of permanent, temporary and casual employees; services to support R&D; R&D materials; and all other current costs) and capital costs (comprised of software; land; buildings and structures; and equipment, machinery and all other capital costs).
 In-house R&D expenditures are characterized by their geographic distribution (provinces and territories), sources of funds (originating sector inside or outside Canada), fields of R&D, and nature of R&D activity (basic research, applied research and experimental development).

 In-house R&D personnel include researchers and research managers; R&D technical, administrative and support staff; and other R&D occupations.
 These data are available by geographic distribution (provinces and territories).